AmericanCouncils/Servedown/README.md

 This is a simple little utility to aid in serving markdown content on the web.
 It provides code abstractions for directories of markdown files, each of which may optionally contain a *YAML* configuration header.

-There are only two classes to be aware of: `Repository` and `File`.
+There are only two classes to be aware of: `Directory` and `File`.
 A `File` just encapsulates a file on disc, and allows you to interact with the data in the configuration header (if present) independently of the main content.
-The `Repository` acts as a configurable factory for `File` objects under some base path.
+The `Directory` acts as a configurable factory for `File` objects under some base path.
 It will take care of making sure that configuration defined in parent directories cascades down to files.

 The library **does not** convert the file contents into actual markdown - use whichever tool you prefer for doing that.